 It goes without saying that every EU measure must be grounded upon a legal base set out in the Treaty.
 A legally binding, formal co-operation between NATO and the EU would request an international agreement.
 This could be eventually concluded by invoking Art 37.
 TEU.
-15
+TEU.

 According to Art 37 TEU, the Union may conclude agreements with one or more States or international organisations in areas of Common Foreign and Security Policy.
 As The Common Security and Defence Policy is an integral part of the Common Foreign and Security Policy according to Article 42 para 1 of the TFEU, international agreements might be also signed in the areas of The Common Security and Defence Policy.
-The aims of The Common Security and Defence Policy are peace-keeping, conflict prevention and strengthening international security in accordance with the principles of the United Nations Charter, which are by and large com-
+The aims of The Common Security and Defence Policy are peace-keeping, conflict prevention and strengthening international security in accordance with the principles of the United Nations Charter, which are by and large compatible with the purpose of the NATO-Treaty, as it was agreed with the intention "to unite [...] efforts for collective defence and for the preservation of peace and security".
+Thus, the EU has the necessary power to conclude international agreements with NATO.